 Bangladesh's Dairy Industry Overview

 Bangladesh is witnessing notable growth in its dairy industry, significantly contributing to both domestic and international markets.
-The sector is bolstered by approximately 24.5 million dairy cattle, highlighting its substantial role in the global dairy landscape.
+The sector is supported by approximately 24.5 million dairy cattle, underscoring its substantial role in the global dairy landscape.

 Milk Production and Processing